-NOTE: Wabash College will not certify a private (non-federal) student loan for students on either Financial Aid Suspension or Financial Aid Termination.
+NOTE: Wabash College will not certify private alternative student loans for students who are on Financial Aid Suspension or Financial Aid Termination.

 Continuance in College vs. SAP: The Dean of the College reviews each student's academic performance at the end of each semester to determine a student's academic eligibility to remain at Wabash College.